- Paying off high-interest credit card debt

-Payoff provides personal loans to borrowers to help them pay off credit cards or other high-interest debt at lower interest rates.
+Payoff provides personal loans to borrowers to help them pay off high-interest debt at lower interest rates.
 The company says borrowers who pay off at least $5,000 in credit card debt boost their FICO score by 40 points on average.

-If you decide to take out a personal loan with Payoff, here’s what you should know:
+- How to take out a personal loan with Payoff

 |Loan size||$5,000 to $35,000|